seedstack/website/content/docs/business/manual/factories.md

 ## Declaration

-To declare a factory with the business framework, create an interface extending {{< java "org.seedstack.business.domain.Factory" >}}
-with at least one method for creating the produced object:
+To declare a factory with the business framework, create an interface extending {{< java "org.seedstack.business.domain.Factory" >}}, in the aggregate package, with at least one method for creating the produced object:

 ```java
 public interface SomeFactory extends Factory<SomeAggregate> {